Quantcast

 Be it a reoccurring book club or just making the commitment to all read a certain book together as a friend group, like Michelle Obama's, Becoming, intellectual discourse can be fun and refreshing.
 Sometimes the hardest part about reading is sitting down and finding the time, but once you get absorbed, it's impossible to stop.

 I joined a book club of young, vibrant, professional black women when I first moved to NYC and it singlehandedly became my favorite part of the month.
-Finding safe spaces to discuss issues, build support networks, and make new friends are incredibly important, especially as a growing 20-something.
+Finding safe spaces to discuss issues, build support networks, and make new friends is incredibly important, especially as a growing 20-something.
 Try finding or creating those spaces in a book club.

 5.Take a Cooking or Bartending Class

 Why order sushi when you can learn to make it?
-A fun and tasty girls' night option, search for one-time or reoccurring cooking and bartending classes in your city.
+A fun and tasty girls' night option, search for one-time or recurring cooking and bartending classes in your city.
 It not only guarantees that your girls will find the time to come together, but will leave with a new skill!
 A lower maintenance option for those resistant to the idea of formal class is to go wine tasting at a local wine cellar.
 Both options guarantee that you will try something new.

 6.Go to an Outdoor Movie Screening